 Use distraction: If you feel like you are turning the corner to a nasty flare-up, change tracks.
 Distract your child with a toy or another activity or simply relocate, to calm him down before he really loses it.

 Teach good communication: Children are essentially not the masters of verbal communication.
 In calmer moments, teach your child to use phrases like, “I’m hungry,” or “I feel tired,” to express how he feels.

-Says Dr Ripan Sippy, “As with any behavioral issue, the resolving of temper tantrums requires the family to take a united stand about giving in to tantrums.”Quite true.
+Says Dr Ripan Sippy, “As with any behavioural issue, the resolving of temper tantrums requires the family to take a united stand about giving in to tantrums.”Quite true.
 Such a stand is certainly essential.
-Parents should also bear in mind what Rebecca Eanes, founder of positive parents.org and author of the best-seller ‘The Newbie's Guide to Positive Parenting’ said in her book - “Tantrums are not bad behavior.
+Parents should also bear in mind what Rebecca Eanes, founder of positive parents.org and author of the best-seller ‘The Newbie's Guide to Positive Parenting’ said in her book - “Tantrums are not bad behaviour.
 Tantrums are an expression of emotion that became too much for the child to bear.
 No punishment is required.
-What your child needs is compassion and safe,loving arms to unload in.”
+What your child needs is compassion and safe, loving arms to unload in.”

 Want to celebrate and cherish the bond with your child by doing something fun with him?
 Here are ...

 Ashwin Lobo • 14 min read

 Home Remedies for Teething Problems in Babies

 Teething is an early milestone that can be quite painful.
 This article suggests some safe home re...

 Lakshmi Krishnamoorthy • 7 min read